en

 While you’re waiting to hear back, it’s a good idea to give all of your references a call, if you haven’t already.

-Make sure they’re primed to give you a glowing recommendation, and subtly remind them of their incredible experience of working with you in the past.
+Make sure they’re primed to give you a glowing recommendation and subtly remind them of their incredible experience of working with you in the past.
 Bring up success stories you had together and plant the seeds for a complimentary endorsement to your future employer.
 Your references are busy too, and they will probably be grateful for the suggestions.

 Social media